SirGnip/ClipDashboard/notes.md

 # next actions

 - look at IntelliJ warning highlights on StatusBar class and fix them
-- try builder syntax for ui (does this replace my framework?)
-- drop down for clipboatrd operations?
+- use drop down for clipboard operations instead of lots of buttons
+    - reduce clutter
-    - to save space
+    - to save screen space
     - be able to hide arg boxes that are not needed
+    - able to provide operation-specific help tooltips on the arg text boxes
-    - makes it require a bit more flipping around to get what you want if you are using different operations (maybe just wait)
+    - con: makes it require a bit more flipping around to get what you want if you are using different operations (maybe just wait)
 - move log to a hidden tab or menu option (maybe it is just a debug log?)
 - get "actions" working
     - open in editor
     - open as url, file, folder
 - skim docs/tutorials on streams?
 - on app startup or shutdown, clean up diff temp files
-- add notes to a IntelliJ cheat sheet
-    - recipess:
-        - setting up JUnit
-            - put cursor on a class
-            - Alt+Enter
-            - Choose "create test"
-            - choos JUnit 4
-            - click "Fix" button on dialog (to add JUnit as module)
-                - choose the "Module shipped with IntelliJ"
-            - Click OK
-            - Go to Project Structure->Modules->Dependencies->JUnit4 and change scope from "Test" to "Compile"
+- refactoring: move some of the classes into their own file

 # roadmap

 Iteration #1 - (DONE) minimal features so I use it instead of Python one